nasa/progpy/docs/_sources/prog_algs_guide.rst.txt

 State Estimation
 *******************

-There results of the state estimation are stored in an object of type :class:`prog_algs.uncertain_data.UncertainData`.
+The results of the state estimation are stored in an object of type :class:`prog_algs.uncertain_data.UncertainData`.
 This class contains a number of methods for analyzing a state estimate.
 This includes methods for obtaining statistics about the distribution, including the following:

 * **mean**: The mean value of the state estimate distribution.
 * **median**: The median value of the state estimate distribution.